gouniverse/router/README.md

 A declarative router running on top of Chi.

 ## Why another router?

 Just to avoid several frustrations with the existing routers:

+- Routing declaraion should be clear, easy and concise without the extra bloat.

+- Routing should not be "obfuscated" behind the implementation.
+Declaration should be simple enough to understand without furter explanations.

 - The standard handlers in Go do not expect anything to be returned.
 As a result quite often an error is handled but a return statement is simply forgotten, and errors fall through.
 To avoid this common scenario, here the handlers expect a string to be returned.

 - Simplify declaring routes.
-Writing the HTTP method each time and is very repetitive, and usually not needed for most routes.
+Writing the HTTP method each time and is very repetitive, and usually not needed for most endpoints.
 Implicitly all routes respond to all HTTP verbs.
 Unless explicitly specified.

 - Middlewares are defined for each route explicitly.